kramanau/SeasonsNeuralNet/README.md

 This project was done with the completion of the fast.ai course.
 This neural network trained on bing search image data for the four different seasons and was implemented in pytorch and google cloud services jupyter notebook.

-The full application is runnable below by clicking the binder button.
+The full application is runnable by clicking the binder button.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kramanau/SeasonsNeuralNet/master?urlpath=%2Fvoila%2Frender%2FSeasons.ipynb)